 William Blake: A Great Battlefield

-For his second exhibition with Gallery Victor Armendariz, William Blake presents A Great Battlefield, a collection of new paintings depicting US Marines at the Gettysburg National Military Park.
+For his second exhibition with Gallery Victor, William Blake presents A Great Battlefield, a collection of new paintings depicting US Marines at the Gettysburg National Military Park.

 A Great Battlefield, takes its title from Lincoln’s Gettysburg Address which poetically looks to the battlefield as a site of re-birth.
 Following the tradition of nineteenth-century American history painting, Blake uses oil and linen to depict US Marines’ reenacting the 1922 Marine Corps at the Gettysburg battlefield.